 Badshahi Mosque is a Historical Landmark and Attraction Located In Lahore Pakistan.

-Minar-e-Pakistan is surrounded by the modern park where people visit day and night, which includes mountains and artificial lake as well.
-Visitors can climb up stairs for a beautiful view of Lahore city and its surroundings.
+Minar-e-Pakistan is surrounded by a modern park where people visit day and night, which includes mountains and artificial lakes as well.
+Visitors can climb upstairs for a beautiful view of Lahore city and its surroundings.

 Derawar Fort is located 100 kilometers (62 miles) from Bahawalpur, Pakistan.

 This stronghold is the largest and most magnificently sustained fortress of Cholistan.
 It is a square fort and each wall is 204.8 meters (672 feet) in length, vertically 30 meters (98.4 feet) high and the total circumference of its walls is 1500 meters (4921.5 feet).
 The gate of a fortress is on its southern side and is reached by a winding ramp.
 Most of the bastions of fort present geometric design made by burnt bricks.
 The strong fort standing over the semi-desert is visible from miles around.

 Noor Mahal (Noor Palace) is a palace located in Bahawalpur, Pakistan.

 Noor Mahal was Built-in 1875 AD, the palace is nearly one hundred and fifty years old, and, is the most recent monument in Punjab to be notified under the Antiquities Act.
 The state of Bahawalpur was merged in Pakistan in 1956 AD and control of the palace was given to Dep. of Auqaf under the Antiquities Act.
 It was locked under a judicial order but not before most of its rich holdings were smuggled out.
 Its furniture, carpets, paintings, and crockery were sold almost all over the country.